nilsonsales/SlidingPuzzle/README.md

 # SlidingPuzzle

 A **Search Tree** algorithm to solve 3x3 Sliding Puzzles.
 Entering a valid combination, the algorithm will find and give you a reverse step-by-step to get to that combination.
+The **0** represents the missing piece.

 Example:
 ```